akveo/nebular/docs/articles/auth-guard.md

 ```

-As the result, it is not possible to access any of the `pages/*` if you are not an authenticated user.
+As a result, it is not possible to access any of the `pages/*` if you are not an authenticated user.
 <hr>

 ## Redirect non-authenticated to the login page

-Additionally, you may want to redirect directly to `auth/login` when the user is accessing a restricted page.
+Additionally, you may want to redirect straight to `auth/login` when the user is accessing a restricted page.
 Let's modify our guard a bit to reflect this logic:

 ```ts